zx80live/gofp/README.md

 ## Introduction

 This library was inspired by Scala (collection API, functional paradigm and, concurrence API etc).
 It allows to program in Go using functional style similar to Scala.
 It enables us to combine the efficiency of FP and performance of Golang.
-There is an opportunity to work with mutable/immutable collections, monads, futures, etc.
+There is an opportunity to work with mutable/immutable collections, futures which are monads.

 ## Table of contents